khushhallchandra/CS747-Foundations-of-Intelligent-and-Learning-Agent/assignment4/README.md

 ### Why Carrom?

-It is a challenging domain:
+It is an exciting and challenging domain:

 - The state space is continuous
 - The action space is continuous, with added noise
 - The agent must adhere to the rules of carrom
-- In the two-player case, the agent must plan a strategy against an adversary, a multi-agent system.
+- In the two-player case, the agent must plan a strategy against an adversary
+- In 2v2 Carrom you must cooperate with another agent

+In short, it is a multi-agent adversarial game with continious state and action spaces, with noise added in the actions, with complex rules that cannot be intuited by the reward structure.

 ## Rules
 We slightly modify the rules of the game.